ASN Board of Directors

 Dr. Frost is a voice for all students.
 She excels in giving students who were less likely to achieve, the opportunity to participate in advance and high school courses.
 As a result, she leads the district in accelerated points for the number of middle school students taking and passing the high school EOCs.
 LaShawn continues to transform BMS, a Title I middle school, to one of High Expectations for All

 Brad Hill, Ph.D. is a passionate advocate for immersive arts specialty education, equity of opportunity in schools, and the promotion of critical consciousness at all levels of secondary education.
 He taught for twelve years at the secondary level and has been an administrator for eleven.
-He is currently Director of Curriculum and Instruction at the Alabama School of Fine Arts, a school which was one of the founding member institutions on the Arts School Network and whose notable alumni include Suzanne Collins, Laverne Cox, India Ramey, and Maria Taylor.
+He is currently Vice President of Specialty & Academic Studies at the Alabama School of Fine Arts, a school which was one of the founding member institutions on the Arts School Network and whose notable alumni include Suzanne Collins, Laverne Cox, India Ramey, and Maria Taylor.

 Hill’s original research focuses on the phenomenon of students’ transformative experiences in immersive, secondary arts schools like some of the member institutions in the Arts Schools Network.
 His doctoral work in Educational Studies in Diverse Populations at the University of Alabama at Birmingham led him to successfully ground a theory and conceptual model of the process experienced by students in immersive, secondary arts schools.
 Hill’s work also examines education and diversity issues within large metropolitan areas, including urban, suburban, and exurban communities and has begun garnering reception and attention at national and international conferences for presentation and discussion, and his theoretical model’s replicability and transferability has drawn interest from Harvard’s Project Zero.
 His other research focuses on how social movement literature impacted the rise of a fine and performing arts secondary schools movement in America between the 1920s and 1980s.
 In 2016, he was selected as a Summer Fellow in Independent School Leadership at Vanderbilt as well as a Peabody Lecturer on Arts, Language, and Culture.
 In 2006 he earned National Board of Professional Teaching Standards Master Teacher Certification and was a recipient of the United States Presidential Scholars Program’s Teacher Recognition Award from the U.S. Department of Education through National YoungArts Foundation.